systemsvanguard/bigcatsapi/README.md

 - npm start
 - Runs on port 4001 via .env variable --> http://localhost:4001/
 - Change the web port as needed.
+- For the currently live deployed site, the GET All endpoint is at

 ## Features